Email Processing in Lua

 text

-String with a response text sent to the sender, for example, "User not local or invalid address – Relay denied".
+Text of a response sent to the sender, for example, "User not local or invalid address - Relay denied".

 Optional field.
 Only used if action = "replycode".